hall-lab/speedseq/README.md

 ###Manual installation

 The following instructions for installation assumes that the required tools are not installed.
-It is recommended that the specified versions of each tool is used for this release of SpeedSeq.
+It is recommended that the specified versions of each tool are used for this release of SpeedSeq.
 The use of unspecified versions of any pipeline component is not guaranteed to work.

 SpeedSeq can be installed with the following commands: